Wednesday, May 31, 2023

 The Never-Ending Void:

-I miss her every day, every moment and will have to live the rest of my life with that never-ending void.
-It is difficult to move on with life without her smiling face.
-Nobody knows what it would end with, but even if the end is not pleasant then also there must not be a reason to stop trying because in that case we have already dimmed and killed our chances of winning.
-If deterministic attempts are being taken to defeat the disease against all odds then things will be brighter, we may win.
+I miss her every day and moment, and I will have to live the rest of my life with that never-ending void.
+It isn't easy to move on with life without her smiling face.
+Nobody knows what it will end with, but even if the end is not pleasant, there must not be a reason to stop trying because, in that case, we have already dimmed and killed our chances of winning.
+If deterministic attempts are taken to defeat the disease against all odds, things will be brighter, and we may win.
 In any case, the only option is not to give up.

-I would like to end it with a few lines
+I want to end it with a few lines.

-Everything can be taken from a man BUT one thing: the last of the human freedoms to choose one’s attitude in any given set of circumstances.
-So no matter how dire your circumstances may seem now, how you deal with life’s blows is a ‘spiritual freedom’ that makes life meaningful and purposeful.
-Everybody dies but not everybody lives, and I am glad that my sister lived her life to the fullest.
-She inspired everyone around her to cherish life as it is and to make the most of the time we have got on this planet.
+Everything can be taken from a man, BUT one thing: the last of the human freedom to choose one's attitude in any given circumstance.
+So no matter how dire your circumstances may seem now, dealing with life's blows is a 'spiritual freedom' that makes life meaningful and purposeful.
+Everybody dies, but not everybody lives, and I am glad my sister lived her life to the fullest.
+She inspired everyone around her to cherish life as it is and make the most of our time on this planet.

 Related Articles